Gum Disease Treatment – Port Charlotte, FL

 Taking Care of Bleeding,

 While cavities are far more prevalent than gum disease, the latter is still very common, affecting roughly half of adults over the age of 30.
 When gum disease is ignored, it can lead to tooth loss, contribute to heart disease and other systemic health issues, and generally decrease your quality of life.
 Dr. Villescas can catch gum disease early during a regular checkup, and he can offer different treatments depending on how advanced it is.
-Call Caring Way Dentistry today for an appointment to receive gum disease treatment in Port Charlotte, FL.
+Call Caring Way Dentistry of Port Charlotte today for an appointment to receive gum disease treatment in Port Charlotte, FL.

 - Arestin Antibiotic Therapy Available